JacekRG/JacekRG/README.md

 More about me:

-- 👨‍🎓 Master in Management and Production Engineering at Cracow University of Technology.
+- 👨‍🎓 Master in Management and Production Engineering at Cracow University of Technology

-- 👀 I’m interested in Backend Development, SmartHome solutions, PubQuizzes and Alps exploring by e-scooter.
+- 👀 I’m interested in Backend Development, SmartHome solutions, PubQuizzes and Alps exploring by e-scooter

 - 👨‍💻 Most of my projects are available on [github](https://github.com/JacekRG?tab=repositories)